 - Has been terminated for cause from the Florida Medicaid program pursuant to section 409.913, F.S., unless the candidate or applicant has been in good standing with the Florida Medicaid program for the most recent five years;

 - Has been terminated for cause, pursuant to the appeals procedures established by the state or Federal Government, from any other state Medicaid program, unless the candidate or applicant has been in good standing with a state Medicaid program for the most recent five years and the termination occurred at least 20 years before the date of the application;

 - Is currently listed on the United States Department of Health and Human Services Office of Inspector Generalâs List of Excluded Individuals and Entities.

-1. Applicant must submit application with the appropriate fees to the board at the following address:
+Submit application with the appropriate fee to the board office.

 Application Fee – $100.00 (non-refundable)

 Make cashiers check or money order payable to “Department of Health”.